 Access device fraud

-If you use an ATM, debit, or credit card that is counterfeit, canceled, or that belongs to someone else, you may face misdemeanor charges.
-If the fraudulent transaction involves more than $500, the offense becomes a felony of the third degree involving up to 7 years in prison and possible fines reaching $15,000.
+Access device fraud charges occur when you use an ATM, debit, or credit card that is counterfeit, canceled, or that belongs to someone else.
+You may face misdemeanor charges, or if the fraudulent transaction involves more than $500, the offense becomes a third-degree felony, carrying a potential prison term of up to 7 years and fines of up to $15,000.

 Identity theft

-This offense consists in using another person’s social security number, online passwords, or bank account numbers without his or her consent for your own financial advantage.
+Identity theft offense consists of using another person’s social security number, online passwords, or bank account numbers without his or her consent for your own financial advantage.
 When the amount exceeds $2,000, the offense will be charged as a third-degree felony.
 For amounts less than $2,000, you will face first-degree misdemeanor charges punishable by up to 5 years in prison.

 Food stamp fraud